The geometry of maximal representations of surface groups into SO(2,n): Relation with the Guichard-Wienhard construction

-In this section, we show that both the fibered photon structure of Theorem \ref{t: fibered photons and maximal reps} and the maximal CFL structures of Theorem \ref{t:EinsteinHitchin} agree with the geometric structures constructed by Guichard-Wienhard in \cite{wienhardanosov}.
+In this section, we show that both the fibered photon structure of Theorem \ref{t: fibered photons and maximal reps} and the maximal CFL structures of Theorem \ref{t:EinsteinHitchin} agree with the geometric structures constructed by Guichard and Wienhard in \cite{wienhardanosov}.
 As a corollary, we describe the topology of the geometric structures of Guichard-Wienhard.